-Latest version of BREEDPLAN Version 4 since 1999
+Latest version of BREEDPLAN - Version 4 since 1999

 BREEDPLAN Version 4.1 was introduced by most breeds in 1999.
-Major improvements were made to the carcase EBVs, including introduction of an intra muscular fat (IMF%), EBV These have created interest in southern areas, as did the new mature cow weight EBV.
+Major improvements were made to the carcase EBVs, including introduction of an intra muscular fat (IMF%),EBV These have created interest in southern areas, as did the new mature cow weight EBV.
 Some northern breeders also appreciate these features while others have found more use for the better Fertility EBVs, ways of evaluating stock from lower growth rate situations and potential to develop multibreed EBV's.
 Version 4.2 was released in early 2002.
-Most of its features other than Net Feed Intake (appendix 1) are not so immediately evident, but include important fine tuning such as: Revised heritabilities and correlations, particularly for carcase EBVs, resulting in more accurate and a bigger range - high and low - of EBVs; Improved calculation of Mature cow weight EBVs; (many of these improvements have come from CRC research, refer paper 6d) a link between fat depth and female fertility; Docility EBVs added to the main model; Scrotal measurements accepted up to 700days; A very brief summary of key Version 4.1and 4.2 features is given below.
+Most of its features other than Net Feed Intake(appendix 1) are not so immediately evident, but include important fine tuning such as: Revised heritabilities and correlations, particularly for carcase EBVs, resulting in more accurate and a bigger range - high and low - of EBVs; Improved calculation of Mature cow weight EBVs; a link between fat depth and female fertility; Docility EBVs added to the main model; Scrotal measurements accepted up to 700days; A very brief summary of key Version 4.1and 4.2 features is given below.

-The Carcase EBVs
+\The Carcase EBVs

 BREEDPLAN EBVs for fat depth (FD), eye muscle area (EMA) have been available since 1990, and Yield% since 1996.
-Until 1999 they
+Until 1999 they were calculated only from ultrasound scans of live stud cattle, mostly bulls.